laur89/awesome-stars/README.md

 ## Python

+- [vanossj/deluge-seedtime](https://github.com/vanossj/deluge-seedtime) - Deluge plugin to stop torrents after seeding for a certain amount of time.
 - [martin-ueding/thinkpad-scripts](https://github.com/martin-ueding/thinkpad-scripts) - Screen rotation, docking and other scripts for ThinkPad® X220 and X230 Tablet
 - [loadsmart/gmail-wrapper](https://github.com/loadsmart/gmail-wrapper) - 📧 Because scrapping Gmail data doesn't have to be a pain
 - [pnpnpn/retry-decorator](https://github.com/pnpnpn/retry-decorator) - Decorator for retrying when exceptions occur